tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 }
 ```

-The three biggest things to remember when trying to choose the right speed:
+A few important things to remember when trying to choose the right speed:

 - The **larger** the object, the **slower** the transition should be
 - The **further** the object needs to move, the **slower** the transition should be
+- Elements should exit/dismiss/shrink **faster** than they enter/exapnd/grow
 - If you think the speed you chose is too slow, it probably is

 For more best practices and examples, I highly recommend checking out [Material Design's motion documentation](https://material.io/design/motion/speed.html#duration).